Cyzor/picta-graphic-rename/README.md

 ![00-graphic-plugin-icon](img/00-graphic-plugin-icon.png)

-Feel free to change the plugin's displayed name at any time.
-Examples include:

-- Graphic Renamer.idplugin
-- GrafikUmbenennen.idplugin
-- iDraw Renombrar Lote.idplugin

 ### Add Plugin:

 ![01-graphic-plugin-install](img/01-graphic-plugin-install.png)

-Or you can manually drag the file to its destination in Graphic's Application Support folder in your Library Folder:
+Or you can manually drag the file to its destination in Graphic's `Application Support` folder in your `Library` folder:

 `~/Library/Containers/com.indeeo.idraw/Data/Library/Application Support/iDraw/Plug-ins/Graphic iDraw Rename Selection.idplugin`